JBG SMITH’s North End Retail Composting Program

 The project implementation cost is approximately $5,400 per year.
 Since starting the program in August 2020, 10,263 pounds of waste have been diverted from landfill at North End Retail.
 For calendar year 2021, the property generated just over 25% of JBG SMITH’s portfolio-wide composting, underscoring the value of deploying compost programs in high-traffic retail settings.
 The program has helped JBG SMITH educate all involved stakeholders about alternatives to traditional waste hauling and will help JBG SMITH target additional assets in the future.

-In an effort to meet their waste reduction goals, JBG SMITH recently joined the Better Buildings Waste Reduction Network to meet their waste goalsMore Less
+In an effort to meet their waste reduction goals, JBG SMITH recently joined the Better Buildings Waste Reduction Network.More Less